Germany in the Eurovision Song Contest 2023

-Germany is set to participate in the Eurovision Song Contest 2023 in Liverpool, United Kingdom, with "Blood & Glitter" performed by Lord of the Lost.
+Germany was represented at the Eurovision Song Contest 2023 with the song "Blood & Glitter" performed by Lord of the Lost.
 The German broadcaster ARD, in collaboration with Norddeutscher Rundfunk (NDR), organised the national final Unser Lied für Liverpool in order to select the German entry for the 2023 contest.
 The national final took place on 3 March 2023 and featured eight competing acts with the winner being selected through international jury voting and public voting.